guardian/mobile-purchases/README.md

 }
 ```

-_This directory has it's own `.gitignore` which means that any json files here remain local._
+_This directory has its own `.gitignore` which means that any json files here remain local._

 Invoke your function locally via the launcher script thus